Cycling South Lake, Owens Valley, California

 Final 7.2 miles at 5% to elevation 9,831’.

 But, you can also get snow in October!

 End of the road.

 One of the many Owens Valley climbs above 9,000’.

 South Lake, just before the finish.

-Traffic and Roadway report: The roadway surface is excellent and there is a good bike lane most of the way along Hwy 168.
+Traffic and Roadway Surface Report: The roadway surface is excellent and there is a good bike lane most of the way along Highway 168.
 Traffic, as can be seen in the YouTube video, travels by very fast along the 11.7 miles of highway and this is not a stretch of road for the faint of heart.
 The last 7.2 miles are much calmer and very scenic.